Bereta Detailed Gun Engraving

 • 1526 – Bartolomeo Beretta supplies 185 arquebus barrels to the Arsenal of Venice.

-• 1620 – The “Mayflower Gun” story places Beretta in the broader history of Atlantic travel and early America.
+• 1620 – The “Mayflower Gun” story places Beretta in the wider history of Atlantic travel and early America.

-• 1956 – First Olympic gold medal in clay pigeon shooting (Melbourne).
+• 1956 – First Olympic gold medal in clay pigeon shooting at Melbourne.

 • Early 1990s – Expansion into hunting apparel and accessories alongside sporting shooting equipment.

-• 2012 – London Olympics noted for gold, silver, and bronze medals linked to Beretta competition shotguns.
+• 2012 – London Olympics often cited for gold, silver and bronze medals linked to Beretta competition shotguns.

-• Today – A long-running family firm still associated with craft, precision, and broad shooting culture.
+• Today – A long-running family firm still associated with craft, precision and the wider shooting world.

 From heritage to field kit

-A long history is fascinating, but it becomes useful when it connects to how people actually spend time shooting today.
-Beretta’s mix of competition heritage and field use naturally aligns with the categories most shooters build over time: reliable outer layers, practical vests, carry gear, and the essentials that make long days more comfortable.
+A long history matters most when it connects to how people actually spend time shooting today.
+Beretta’s combination of competition heritage and field use naturally leads into the categories many shooters build over time: reliable outerwear, practical vests, carry gear and the accessories that make long days more comfortable.

-If you want to explore the wider product story behind the brand, start with the main Beretta clothing and shooting accessories collection, then follow the thread into specific areas of interest, such as Beretta field jackets, Beretta shooting coats, and Beretta shooting vests for clay and game days.
+Start with the main Beretta clothing and shooting accessories collection, then follow through into specific categories such as Beretta field jackets and shooting coats, Beretta shooting vests and Beretta bags and luggage.

 Frequently Asked Questions